Paleofauna of the Eocene Okanagan Highlands: Insects

-Blattodea
+Dictyopterans

 In the initial description of Hat Creek Amber, Poinar et al. make note of a single adult Corydiinae cockroach specimen found in the amber, with a brief commentary on the modern tropical-subtropical distribution of that subfamily and a lack of any native cockroach species in western Canada, but did not give any specific taxonomic identification for the specimen beyond that.
+Bruce Archibald with a group of paleoentomologists described the first cockroach species from the highlands in 2026 and noted Diploptera species are now restricted to the Australasian tropics and subtropics, possibly as a result of habitat loss after the Eocene.